weevis/AltSource/README.md

 The user can login, logout, deposit, withdraw, get balance, and list transactions.
 The project contains 3 main components:

+### Notes about HTTPS/SSL
+Normally a solution like this would have end-to-end HTTPS/SSL encryption, but for the sake of a demo, I did not think messing around with certs was really part of the exercise.

 ### Web API - AltSourceBankAppAPI
 A C# .Net Core Web API.
 This project is the core functionality - it creates an in-memory data store using EntityFramework.
 It also implements Identity authentication.
 This API exposes endpoints for applications to access via requests which will